 “I want to be self-sufficient, and have the type of career that offers multiple areas of advancement and education.
 I want a career in a field that is ever-changing and that provides stability.
 I am not sure what area of the medical field I want to be in within the next five years, but I do know that I want it to be in the healthcare arena.”

 “This program will help me enhance my life, being a mom of two young boys.
 Showing them to never give up on your dreams.
 I would like to be employed at my current place of employment and apply for the hall director, which requires a medical assistant degree or training.”

 “This program will affect the next chapter of my life by showing my daughter if mom can do it at 33 she can do it too.
 She will be starting 9the grade this August.
 I hope my career will take me to a pediatrician office because I love children.”

-How will this help you make an impact on your local healthcare system?
+How will training to become medical assistants help you make an impact on your local healthcare system?

 “During this trying time, I have seen how fulfilled my sister has been at her job as a medical assistant at a local low-income clinic.
 I would like to be involved in helping bring medical assistance to all ages, races, and income during this time when so many people are falling on financial hardship.”

 “I believe that everyone deserves the best healthcare possible, and it is the duty of health professionals to provide relief and comfort to all humans regardless of their personal beliefs, race, or gender.
 Unfortunately, my family has had several experiences where the healthcare they received was not ideal due to communication issues.
 I can imagine how many other immigrants who struggle with language have also not received the best healthcare possible.
 My ability to speak both English and Spanish fluently would be an excellent asset for any medical professional and would help provide more individuals in the Houston area with better health services.
 I would make it my duty that all patients I see receive nothing less than exceptional healthcare.”